RafRomB/imml/README.md

 This package is open-source and contributions are welcome!
 If you find any issues or have suggestions for improvement, please create an issue or pull request on the Github repository.

+## Citation

+If you use this package in your research, please consider citing the following paper:

+[INSERT CITATION HERE]

+In addition, we kindly request that you cite the package itself:

+[INSERT BIBTEX OR CITATION HERE]

+Thank you for acknowledging the use of this package in your research!